synchronal/medic-rs/README.md

 ## Notes

 - This project uses the unstable feature `try_trait_v2`, which requires nightly Rust.
-Until the feature is made stable, things could break at any moment with changes to Rust.
+Until the feature is made stable, compilation of this project could break at any time with changes to nightly Rust.